- Many users encounter the There might be a problem with the driver for the Ethernet adapter message, while using Windows 10.

 - Select Change adapter options.

-- All available network connections will now appear.
-Right-click your network connection and choose Properties from the menu.
+- Right-click your network connection and choose Properties from the menu.

 - List of properties will appear.
 Make sure that only the following properties are enabled: